OH7620/OH7620.github.io/index.markdown

 Looking at the hourly patterns, people tend to use most marijuana during the late afternoon and early evening.
 =======

-The attached graph illustrates the distribution of the five most common types of drug crimes within a 24 hours.
-It is easy to notice that the different types of drug crimes follow mainly the same circadian rhytm.
-The amount of crimes dives during the morning between 5-6 and increases towards evening.
-However, there are small differences between the different types of drug crimes and we definetly want to delve deeper into these differences.
+The attached graph illustrates the distribution of the five most common types of drug crimes within 24 hours.
+It is easy to notice that the different types of drug crimes follow mainly the same circadian rhythm.
+The amount of crimes dives during the morning between 5-6 and increases towards the evening.
+However, there are small differences between the different types of drug crimes and we definitely want to delve deeper into these differences.

 <embed
        type="text/html"